abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 Linear functions
 ===

-OK, enough with this abstract nonsence, let's talk about "normal" functions - ones between numbers.
+OK, enough with this abstract nonsense, let's talk about "normal" functions - ones between numbers.

 In calculus, there is this concept of *linear functions* (also called "degree one polynomials") that are sometimes defined as functions of the form $f(x) = xa$ i.e. ones that contain no operations other than multiplying the argument by some constant (designated as $a$ in the example).